Updated on: 11/19/2019

 Image source: USA Today

 Paul Walker, a much-loved actor in the “Fast & Furious” franchise, died in 2013 when his 2005 Porsche Carrera GT ran into a pole and caught fire.
 Mr. Walker was a passenger; the car was being driven by a racing team partner at the time of the crash.
-His father has now filed a lawsuit for negligence and wrongful death against Porsche, claiming that his son might have lived if Porsche had added certain safety features to the car.
+His father has now filed a wrongful death lawsuit against Porsche, claiming that his son might have lived if Porsche had added certain safety features to the car.

 According to Paul Walker’s father, side-door reinforcements, a stability control system, and a breakaway fuel line might have saved Paul’s life.
-A previous lawsuit by Walker’s daughter, Meadow, claimed that the car was travelling at a speed between 63 and 71 miles per hour at the time of the crash, but investigators argued that the Porsche could have been travelling between 80 and 93 miles per hour, an unsafe speed on that road.
+A previous lawsuit by Walker’s daughter, Meadow, claimed that the car was traveling at a speed between 63 and 71 miles per hour at the time of the crash, but investigators argued that the Porsche could have been travelling between 80 and 93 miles per hour, an unsafe speed on that road.

 Porsche has also argued that the car "was abused and altered after being placed into the stream of commerce in a manner that was not reasonably foreseeable to (Porsche Cars North America)."